 Education- We recognize that criminal justice is a field of evolving complexity that requires highly educated, 'Big Picture Thinkers,' to meet the challenges of tomorrow and lead the organization into the future.

 Pride- We are proud of the organization which we have built, and will continue to strive for excellence and be the example for others to follow.

 Integrity- We will earn trust by utilizing the utmost standard of ethics, which includes honesty without deception and to make morally right decisions.
 We will incorporate honor, integrity, and fairness in all of our actions.
 We seek to be a source of credit and distinction in our service to the community by maintaining a safe and humane environment for those in our charge.

 The Hernando County Sheriff's Office, Detention Division envisions a professional correctional staff that are dedicated to service and partnership with the community, and who ensure fiscal responsibility while being proactive in training, education, and recruitment.

 The Florida Model Jail Standards are minimum standards which jails across Florida must meet to ensure the constitutional rights of those incarcerated are upheld.
 Prior to 1996, the Florida Department of Corrections was responsible for the standards and inspection process for local county jails.
 Legislation was passed in 1996 that gave the authority of inspections to the local level.
 This change required the Florida Sheriffs Association and Florida Association of Counties to appoint individuals to serve on a Committee that would govern standards that local jails must comply with.

-The Commission meets three times per year to oversee the accreditation program and to officially accredit, or reaccredit, agencies that have passed the rigorous review process.
-The agency applying for (re)accreditation, must notify the public at least 30 days prior to a CFA accreditation assessment.
-The notification may be through media or posted on the agency's public website.
+The Commission meets three times per year to oversee the accreditation program, and to officially accredit, or reaccredit, agencies that have passed the rigorous review process.